yingweiwo

 Absorption, Distribution and Excretion

-Azilsartan medoxomil is hydrolyzed to azilsartan, the active metabolite, in the gastrointestinal tract during absorption.
-Azilsartan medoxomil is not detected in plasma after oral administration.
-Dose proportionality in exposure was established for azilsartan in the azilsartan medoxomil dose range of 20 mg to 320 mg after single or multiple dosing.
-The estimated absolute bioavailability of azilsartan following administration of azilsartan medoxomil is approximately 60%.
-After oral administration of azilsartan medoxomil, peak plasma concentrations (Cmax) of azilsartan are reached within 1.5 to 3 hours.
+Azilsartan medoxomil is hydrolyzed in the gastrointestinal tract to the active metabolite azilsartan during absorption.
+Azilsartan medoxomil is undetectable in plasma after oral administration.
+Following single or multiple doses, azilsartan exposure is dose-dependent within the azilsartan medoxomil dose range of 20 mg to 320 mg.
+The estimated absolute bioavailability of azilsartan after administration of azilsartan medoxomil is approximately 60%.
+Peak plasma concentrations (Cmax) of azilsartan are reached within 1.5 to 3 hours after oral administration of azilsartan medoxomil.
 Food does not affect the bioavailability of azilsartan.

-For more Absorption, Distribution and Excretion (Complete) data for Azilsartan (8 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of azilsartan (8 items in total), please visit the HSDB record page.

 Biological Half-Life

-The half-life of azilsartan in plasma was between 4 and 6 hr in rats and dogs and approximately 12 hr in humans.
+The half-life of azilsartan in rat and dog plasma is 4 to 6 hours, and approximately 12 hours in humans.

 Toxicity/Toxicokinetics